drstearns/tutorials/src/https/index.md

 ## Self-Signed Certs

 Your production servers will need real certs signed by a CA like Let's Encrypt, but on your development machine, one typically uses self-signed certs.
 These are valid but untrusted certs, as they are not signed by a CA your computer trusts.
 They are the equivalent of a Passport written in crayon, signed by Elmo.
+Or to use a more recent cultural reference, they are about as valid as [McLovin's fake ID](https://youtu.be/D9IK3pBdwPg).

 To create a self-signed cert and key, use this command: